Cindy Parlow Cone: 2003 FIFA Women's World Cup

 In August 2003, Parlow was named to the roster for the 2003 FIFA Women's World Cup by head coach April Heinrichs.
 During the team's group stage match against Sweden, she scored a header goal off a corner kick from Mia Hamm in the 36th minute of the U.S.' 3–1 win.
 The U.S. faced Nigeria in their second group stage match.
 After Parlow was fouled by the Nigerian captain, Hamm scored on the awarded penalty kick to open the game's scoring.
 Parlow scored the U.S.' second goal in the 47th minute.
 The U.S. eventually won 5–0.
 Parlow, along with fellow starters Mia Hamm, Julie Foudy and Shannon Boxx were rested during the team's final group stage match: a 3–0 win against North Korea before advancing to the quarter-finals where they faced long-time rival Norway.
 Parlow started the match and was subbed off for Tiffeny Milbrett in the 72nd minute of the 1–0 win.
 The U.S. was defeated 3-0 by Germany in the semi-finals.
 During the first half of third-place match against Canada, Parlow sustained a concussion and was removed from the match.
 The U.S. went on to win 3–1 to secure third place at the tournament.

 2004 Athens Olympics

 Parlow competed at the 2004 Summer Olympics in Athens.
 During the Olympic qualifying tournament, she scored a hat-trick against Haiti.

-On October 21, Parlow scored her seventh hat-trick for the national team, moving ahead of Michelle Akers in the record books and one less than Mia Hamm.
+On October 21, Parlow scored her seventh hat-trick for the national team, moving ahead of Michelle Akers in the record books and one fewer than Mia Hamm.